Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Introduction

-Both paradigms have been applied to combinatorial optimization problems in the literature (e.g.,~\cite{Dupont2023,Armas2024}).
+Both paradigms have been applied to combinatorial optimization problems in the literature, e.g.,~\cite{Dupont2023,Armas2024}.
 A popular GQC approach is the Quantum Approximate Optimization Algorithm (QAOA), a hybrid quantum-classical variational algorithm that encodes the cost of a combinatorial optimization problem into a parameterized quantum circuit (PQC)~\cite{Pelofske2023,Farhi2022}.
 In theory, QAOA can yield better approximation ratios than classical heuristics for problems, such as Max-Cut or graph partitioning~\cite{Jing2023}.
 Nevertheless, to date, QAOA has only been implemented on small problem sizes, usually via simulation.
 Though quantum/digital annealers have shown promise on optimization benchmarks.
-For instance, a recent study comparing QAOA and AQC found that the analog annealer outperformed the GQC protocol on available machines~\cite{Pelofske2024}.
+For instance, a recent study comparing QAOA and AQC found that the analog annealer outperformed the GQC protocol on available machines~\cite{Pelofske2024}. \cref{fig:scope} illustrates the process of solving combinatorial optimization problems using GQC and AQC devices.
+The workflow comprises problem encoding, algorithm implementation, and hardware execution.
+Problem encoding refers to formulating the target optimization problem as an Ising model.
+Algorithm implementation includes quantum circuit design for GQC, and embedding for AQC.
+Hardware execution involves applying microwave pulse sequences to GQC hardware and realizing minor embedded via programmable couplers on AQC hardware.
+The figure illustrates IBM hardware for the former, and QA and DA for the latter.